Fourth Annual Golden Pen Award

 One critique maximum per person.

-Please note we have limited spots in both critiques and portfolio reviews, therefore author-illustrators may only select one of the premium add-ons, either portfolio review or manuscript critique, but not both.
-That way we can spread the opportunities.
+Please note we have limited spots in critiques and portfolio reviews, therefore author-illustrators may only select one of the premium add-ons, either portfolio review or manuscript critique, but not both, so we can spread out the opportunities.

 Member Book Sales

-If you are an SCBWI member, have a children’s book you’ve authored or illustrated, and will be attending the Fall Conference on September 22-23, 2018, BRAVO!
+If you are an SCBWI member, have a children’s book you’ve authored or illustrated, and will be attending the virtual fall conference on September 12-13, 2019, BRAVO!
 Huzzah!
 Congratulations!
-Furthermore, this qualifies you to have one title included in the member book sale during conference weekend.
-Due to the popularity of this offering, the book table can only accept books that have been registered by 11:59pm Friday, August 24, 2018.
-Because we have to ensure books arrive on time, and we have to pre-plan our space, there will be no exceptions to this deadline.
+Furthermore, this qualifies you to have one title included in the virtual member book sale during conference weekend.
+Due to the popularity of this offering, we can only accept books that have been registered by 11:59pm, Monday, August 24, 2020.
+There will be no exceptions to this deadline.

 Please note a few pesky but important rules: